LSST-IT/ittn-002/index.rst

-As the LSST on-prem application environment currently involves a lot of “bare-metal”, it is important to provide a means for end-use engineers to [re-]provision a server without requiring
+As the LSST on-prem application environment currently involves a lot of “bare-metal”, it is important to provide a means for end-use engineers to [re-]provision a server without requiring physically laying hands on hardware.

 DHCP
 ----